enofex/taikai/docs/USERGUIDE.md

     .check();
 ```

-- **Services Configuration**: Ensure that service classes end with "Service" or match a specific regex pattern and are annotated with `@Service` and do not depend on other controllers.
+- **Services Configuration**: Ensure that service classes end with `Service` or match a specific regex pattern and are annotated with `@Service` and do not depend on other controllers.

 ```java
 Taikai.builder()